1101-datascience/finalproject-finalproject_group10/README.md

 * What is the challenge part of your project?

 ## References
+* Some of our feature engineering is inspired by this notebook: https://www.kaggle.com/samaujs/elo-eda-ml
+* One of challenge in the dataset is that lots of features are anonymized, discussion could be found: https://www.kaggle.com/sreeedevi/merchant-rating-variables-revealed
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__)
 * Packages you use
 * Related publications